westpoint-robotics/AY21_RADBOT/README.md

 This folder contains the workspace setup necessary to run the simulation files

 ## Where to Start?
-Become familiar with ROS (http://wiki.ros.org/ROS/StartGuide) Become familiar with C and C++
+Become familiar with ROS (http://wiki.ros.org/ROS/StartGuide)
+Become familiar with C and C++
 Run through some tutorials (http://wiki.ros.org/ROS/Tutorials)

 ## Running The Simulation
-Run tests with the Jackal (https://www.clearpathrobotics.com/assets/guides/kinetic/jackal/simulation.html)
+Run tests with the Jackal to become familiar with the Gazebo and the Rviz virtual environments (https://www.clearpathrobotics.com/assets/guides/kinetic/jackal/simulation.html)

 ### Gazebo
 Gazebo is a simulated three-dimensional environment with realistic physics meant to test software functionality